 - *Fits all 63mm (Widemouth) Nalgene, CamelBak, Polar and Hydraflask bottles

 - *Does not fit 63mm Specialized, Kleen Kanteen or Zefal bottles

-- Works great with our Silicone Hydration Hose and Hydration Hose Reel (available separately)
+- Works great with our Flip Clip Hose Mounts and Hose Tether Reels (all available separately)

 - Risk-Free Purchase: if you're not satisfied, we'll send you a return label and exchange it for free!